UMDOER/PSYC341OER/_pages/language.md

 * Lieberman, M., Eisenberger, N. I., Crockett, M. J., Tom, S. M., Pfeifer, J. H., & Way, B. W. (2007).
 Putting feelings into words.
 Psychological Science, 18, 421–428.
 * Lyubomirsky, S., Sousa, L., & Dickerhoof, R. (2006).
 The costs and benefits of writing, talking, and thinking about life’s triumphs and defeats.
 Journal of Personality and Social Psychology, 90, 692–708.
 * Maass, A., Salvi, D., Arcuri, L., & Semin, G. (1989).
 Language use in intergroup contexts: The linguistic intergroup bias.
 Journal of Personality and Social Psychology, 57, 981–993.
+* Nygaard, L.C., Pisoni, D.B.
+(1995).
+"Speech Perception: New Directions in Research and Theory".
+In J.L.
+Miller; P.D.
+Eimas (eds.).
+Handbook of Perception and Cognition: Speech, Language, and Communication.
+San Diego: Academic Press.
 * Pennebaker, J. W., & Seagal, J. (1999).
 Forming a story: The health benefits of narrative.
 Journal of Clinical Psychology, 55, 1243–1254.
 * Pickering, M. J., & Garrod, S. (2004).
 Toward a mechanistic psychology of dialogue.
 Behavioral and Brain Sciences, 27, 169–226.
 * Sapir, E. (1921).
 Language: An introduction to the study of speech.
 New York, NY: Harcourt Brace.